maateen/maateen-cheatsheet/README.md

 ### Grant connect to a database

 ```
-GRANT connect ON DATABASE "database_name" TO "rolename";
+GRANT CONNECT ON DATABASE "database_name" TO "rolename";
 ```

 ### Change owner of a database